Skip to content

 ---

-This could be hard to maintain as we add more rules.
-To have better control over the execution of rules, we could use rule priorities and composite rules.
-Overall, with priorities, composite rules, and the constructs that MVEL support, you should likely be able to express your routing logic.
+This can difficult to maintain with more rules.
+To have better control over the execution of rules, we can use rule priorities and composite rules.
+Overall, priorities, composite rules, and other constructs that MVEL support allows you to express your routing logic.

-We can assign an integer value priority to a rule.
-The lower this integer is, the earlier it will fire.
-If the priority is not specified, the priority is defaulted to INT_MAX.
-We can add priorities to our airflow and airflow special rule like so:
+You can assign an integer value priority to a rule.
+The lower this integer is, the earlier it fires.
+If the priority is not specified, the priority defaults to INT_MAX.
+Following is an example with priorities:

 ---